Nando-jr/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

-4-strpbrk.c: This function searches a string for any of a set of bytes (stlib strpbrk) 5-strstr.c: This function locates a substring (stlib strstr) 7-print_chessboard.c: This function prints the chessboard
+4-strpbrk.c: This function searches a string for any of a set of bytes (stlib strpbrk) 5-strstr.c: This function locates a substring (stlib strstr) 7-print_chessboard.c: This function prints the chessboard 8-print_diagsums.c: This function prints the sum of the two diagonals of a square matrix of integers